LibanIsse/Networking-assignment/README.md

 Once DNS was configured and NGINX was running, I successfully accessed my EC2 server through my domain and saw the default NGINX welcome page.

 <img src="images/website-live.png" width="600" alt="the site live">

+### What I learned

+How DNS works in the real world (domain, A record, public IP, server).
+The difference between public IP vs Elastic IP.
+How security groups control traffic (opening port 80 for HTTP).
+How to install, start, enable, and check the status of NGINX on Ubuntu.
+I also learned how to do a readme and add images to it.